 The freshman early action deadline for fall admission is November 1.
-Early action applicants will receive priority consideration for admission to the university, merit-based scholarships and special programs.
-A complete listing of application deadlines is available on our Deadlines page.
+If you submit a completed application by this deadline, you will receive priority consideration for admission to the university, merit-based scholarships and special programs.
+For more information, please review our complete listing of all application deadlines.

 The November 1 early action deadline is non-binding.
-Admitted students have until May 1 to confirm their enrollment at UMD.
+If you are admitted, you will have until May 1 to confirm your enrollment at UMD.

-If you are unable to complete your application by the early action deadline, you can still be considered for admission if you submit a completed application and all required materials by the regular deadline which is January 20.
+If you are unable to complete your application by the November 1 early action deadline, you can still be considered for admission if you submit a completed application and all required materials by the January 20 regular deadline.

 Applications completed after the regular application deadline will only be reviewed on a rolling, space-available basis.

-Students can begin using the Common App at any point in their high school career.
-Once students create their account, they can complete the Common App tab and add UMD to the My Colleges list.
-The information in the Common App tab will be shared with the institutions to which the student applies.
+You can begin using the Common App at any point in your high school career.
+Once you create an account, you can complete the Common App tab and add schools to the My Colleges list.

-Students experiencing challenges with the Common App platform, account creation and/or password issues should seek assistance via the Common App’s Solutions Center.
+If you are experiencing challenges with the Common App platform, account creation and/or password issues, you should seek assistance via the Common App’s Solutions Center.

 Application process and status questions should be emailed to the Office of Undergraduate Admissions at ApplyMaryland@umd.edu.

 For an application to be complete, all items on the application checklist must be submitted and received by our office.
-Only completed applications will be reviewed and receive an admission decision.
+Only completed applications will be reviewed and receive an admissions decision.

 In Common App, counselors/teachers you've added to your "Invite and Manage Recommenders" list will be able to electronically submit your official transcript(s) through the School Report in addition to your letters of recommendation.
 This can be completed even after you've submitted your UMD application.

-In MyCoalition, counselors/teachers you've sent requests to will be able to electronically submit your official transcript(s) and letters of recommendation.
+In StandOut Admissions Network, counselors/teachers you've sent requests to will be able to electronically submit your official transcript(s) and letters of recommendation.
 The documents will appear in your Locker and from there you must attach them to your application in order for them to be submitted.

 For a list of acceptable submission methods, review our Submitting Documents page.
-Items submitted outside of Common App or MyCoalition can take up to two weeks to process and reflect in your Terps Application Portal checklist.
+Items submitted outside of Common App or StandOut Admissions Network can take up to 10 business days to process and reflect in your Terps Application Portal checklist.